 In the 9th century, the church was referred to as the Place of the Coals.
 This name refers to the incident of Jesus’ preparing a meal for the Apostles; building a charcoal fire on which he cooked the fish.
 Also first mentioned in the year 808 is the “Twelve Thrones”, a series of heart-shaped stones; which were placed along the shore to commemorate the Twelve Apostles.
 Today you can actually see some of these stones just next to the shoreline.

 Thank you for reading this post.
-I invite you to read more posts about the Sea of Galilee in my Blog and hopefully, I will see you on one of my Sea of Galilee private tours that I offer.
-I have lots of other recommendations you can read about like where to stay in the Sea of Galilee.
-Also, I wrote individual posts for each site here so you can read about these places some more.
+I invite you to read more posts about the Sea of Galilee in my Blog and hopefully, I will see you on one of my Sea of Galilee private tours.
+I have many other recommendations you can read about like where to stay in the Sea of Galilee.
+Also, I wrote individual posts for each site here so you can read about these places more.